cognitive-robots/probabilistic-lane-graph-paper-resources/README.md

 - The code for the generation of Probabilistic Lane Graphs (PLGs) from spatio-temporal vehicle data.

 # Videos of generated corner case data
-The videos are produced using a light-weight CARLA simulator in order to visualise the corner case data we have generated using the method described in the paper.
+The videos are produced using a light-weight CARLA simulator in order to visualise the corner case data generated using the method described in the paper.
 The videos are contained in the _videos_ directory.

-An example of video _378-collision_ is attached below below:
+An example, video _378-collision_, is attached below:

 https://github.com/enrikmaci4/plg-generation/assets/102254720/757ae41e-c367-46cb-9c51-3dffc665995a

 # Code for PLG generation

 There are four Python scripts in this codebase which are relevant to the user.
 A dataset has been provided in this repository and is ready to use straight away.
-This is the NGSIM, Lankershem dataset which can be found at the following location: https://ops.fhwa.dot.gov/trafficanalysistools/ngsim.htm.
+This is the NGSIM, Lankershim dataset which can be found at the following location: https://ops.fhwa.dot.gov/trafficanalysistools/ngsim.htm.

 The Python scripts which the user is required to manually run are: